REELY'S POETRY PAGES

 Edgar Guest

 Edgar A. Guest was born in 1881 in Birmingham, England.
 His family came to America in 1891.
 He began work as a copy boy for the Detroit Press, and his first poem was published in 1898.
-Guest went on to write a syndicated "Poem A Day" column.
-On March 2, 1952, he was made Michigan’s Poet Laureate, the first and only person ever to be given that title.
+His prolific output, reflecting American values and encouraging virtue and industriousness, made him immensely popular and he came to be known as “The People’s Poet.